-Lee Michael Demsey was born in California in 1953.
-He moved to suburban D.C. in 1960 and has lived his life in Maryland ever since.
-His college years were spent at American University in Washington, where he earned a Bachelors degree in Communications in 1975.
+A California native, Lee moved to the Washington, DC area in 1960 and has lived in Maryland ever since.
+He earned a Bachelors degree in Communications from The American University in 1975.
 Working at the student station as music director, he began to earn a few extra dollars as a substitute engineer at WAMU-FM, the University’s professionally run 50,000 watt public radio station shortly before graduation.